- Design Principals: Richard Meier, Dukho Yeon

-From the architect.
+Text description provided by the architects.
 Teachers Village consists of two new school buildings, residential apartments for Newark-based educators, and retail space in downtown Newark, south of Market Street and west of Broad Street.
 It will encompass eight new buildings, including Workforce Housing, school buildings that currently house charter schools and a day-care center, and small to mid-scale retail located along Halsey Street between Branford Place and Hill Street.
 These elements will provide approximately 200 residential units for teachers, three charter schools, a daycare center and a variety of retail spaces at street level.
 Sustainable design, new landscaping and streetscape improvements are integral to the goal of creating an exemplary development for a flourishing community in Newark.

 Richard Meier comments: “Teachers Village is one of the most exciting of several new urban development initiatives in New Jersey.
 The construction and design of 230 Halsey Street reflects our commitment to the revitalization of downtown Newark.
 The new building is located at the center of the development.
 Natural light has been an important consideration and all the different classrooms and commercial spaces on the ground floor will be full of natural light with various views to the neighborhood.
 230 Halsey Street will contribute to the rich urban fabric of Newark and the vibrant social activity along the urban corridor of Halsey Street.”